elegantapp/pwa-asset-generator/README.md

 * Supports flexible tag formatting and path customization options to comply with various development environments.
 You can adjust your output using single quotes `--single-quotes`, self-closing tags `--xhtml`, path prefixes `--path` and path overrides `--path-override` 📝

+* Supports generating classic web app icons such as favicons `--favicon` and Windows static tiles `--mstile` ⏪

 ## Install

 ```